South Harrison Water Corp.

 The next projects to be completed on our water system will be:

-2. The Lake Road / New Middletown Elizabeth Road area between SR 337 and New Middletown.
+4. The Lake Road / New Middletown Elizabeth Road area between SR 337 and New Middletown.
 We have existing 6" PVC water main that is experiencing many leaks due to high customer / pumping demands.
 We run the Old Goshen Booster station on this line to keep our 525,000 gallon New Middletown storage tank full.
 Leaks are due to high pumping demands placed on a pipe that is just too small in diameter to handle the flow.
-[In Planning.]
+[Future.]

 The water corporation is continually planning for system wide improvements.
 As we identify other problem areas, we will plan, prioritize, and budget for those improvements and other required maintenance such as tank painting.